Shopping Center Security Plan to Prevent Teen Crowds and Fights

 - Strict loitering standards and enforcement prevent future incidents.

-- Comprehensive security plan needs to anticipate and respond to crowd.
+- Comprehensive security plan needs to anticipate and respond to a crowd.

 - Monitor social media mentions that advocate social disorder at malls.